 The university’s schools and departments determine their own requirements for graduate admission.
-Students should become familiar with these requirements before applying and address inquiries about graduate admission to the department or school in which they plan to study, not to the Graduate School or to the Office of Admissions.
+Students should become familiar with these requirements before applying and address inquiries about graduate admission to the department or school in which they plan to study, not to the Division of Graduate Studies or to the Office of Admissions.

 Initial student status may be either conditional or unconditional.
-If a student has not been granted unconditional student status after the completion of 36 credits of graduate course work, the Graduate School may inquire into their status and recommend that a decision on the student’s status be made as soon as possible.
+If a student has not been granted unconditional student status after the completion of 36 credits of graduate course work, the Division of Graduate Studies may inquire into their status and recommend that a decision on the student’s status be made as soon as possible.

-A former University of Oregon student must be admitted formally to the Graduate School in the same way as a student from any other college or university.
+A former University of Oregon student must be admitted formally in the same way as a student from any other college or university.

-A student who has been admitted to a graduate program and wants to change his or her major must apply for admission to the new department.
+A student who has been admitted to a graduate program and wants to change their major must apply for admission to the new major.

-Departments determine additional transcript requirements.
-The applicant may also be asked to submit materials such as transcripts of test scores (e.g., Graduate Record Examinations, Miller Analogies Test), evidence of foreign-language proficiency, and letters of reference.
-The applicant should ascertain from the school or department what additional materials, if any, are expected and send them directly to the department.
+Programs determine additional transcript requirements.
+The applicant may also be asked to submit materials such as transcripts of test scores (e.g., Graduate Record Examinations, Miller Analogies Test) and letters of reference.
+The applicant should ascertain from the program what additional materials, if any, are expected and submit them in the manner described by the program.
 In some cases, these materials will be collected electronically as part of the online application.